omunroe-com/Zenko/docs/Installation/Installation_Guide.rst

 If you are installing Zenko on a fresh cluster, the following instructions are sufficient.
-If, however, you are reinstalling Zenko on an existing cluster (while assessing or testing Zenko, for example), it is a best practice to use a fresh cluster.
+If, however, you are reinstalling Zenko on an existing cluster (while assessing or testing Zenko, for example), it is a best practice to wipe existing clusters and start from a fresh cluster.

 Get Ready
 *********

-1. If you are in the MetalK8s virtual shell, stay in it.
+1. If you are using MetalK8s, use the MetalK8s virtual shell.
 Change to the directory from which you will deploy Zenko:

    ::

     $ cd

    If you are not installing from MetalK8s, follow the instructions in Zenko/docs/gke.md to install Helm on your cluster.

 2. Initialize Helm: